alfonsof/azure-python-examples/README.md

 **Storage - Azure Blob Storage:**

-* [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create Container: Example of how to handle Azure Blob Storage and create a new Blob Storage container in an Azure storage account.
+* [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create: Example of how to handle Azure Blob Storage and create a new Blob Storage container in an Azure storage account.

+* [azureblobstoragedelete](/azureblobstoragedelete) - Azure Blob Storage Delete: Example of how to handle Azure Blob Storage and delete a Blob Storage container in an Azure storage account.

 For instructions on running the code, please consult the README in each folder.